jovianjr/jovianjr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on My Life
-- 🌱 I’m currently learning anything that interest me
+- 🌱 I’m currently enjoying my life
-- 🤔 I’m looking for help with Google
 - 💬 Feel free to reach me
 - 📫 How to reach me: [my linkedin](https://linkedin.com/in/jovianreynaldo)
 - 😄 Pronouns: Jovian